 River Yamuna

-Originating from Champasar Glacier in Uttarakhand, River Yamuna has a special mention in the Hindu mythology.
-Like River Ganga, Yamuna is also revered as a Gagna, and it is believed that the river is a form of Goddess Yamuna, who is believed to be a consort of Lord Krishna.
+Originating from Champasar Glacier in Uttarakhand, River Yamuna has a special mention in Hindu mythology.
+Like the River Ganga, Yamuna is also a sacred river of Hinduism, and it is believed that the river is a form of Goddess Yamuna, who is believed to be a consort of Lord Krishna.

 River Saraswati

-This is one of the oldest rivers in India, and it has its mention in the vedas.
-However, the sad part is, this river does not physically exist in India.
-However, people still believe that this river still flows underground and meets Ganga and Yamuna at the confluence point, i.e., the Triveni Sangam in Prayagraj (former Allahabad).
+This is one of the oldest sacred rivers in India, and it has its mention in the Vedas.
+However, the sad part is, that this river does not physically exist in India.
+However, people still believe that this holy river still flows underground and meets the Ganga and Yamuna at the confluence point, i.e., the Triveni Sangam in Prayagraj (former Allahabad).
 The point of confluence of these three rivers is considered a sacred site for the Hindu community.

 River Narmada

-River Narmada is one of the only three major rivers in the Indian peninsula that runs from east to west along with Mahi and Tapti Rivers.
-One of the most important places of worship for the Hindu community, Omkareshwar Temple, which is dedicated to Lord Shiva is situated on the banks of Narmada River in the Khandwa district of Madhya Pradesh.
+River Narmada is also a sacred river of Hinduism, and one of the only three major rivers in the Indian peninsula that runs from east to west along with Mahi and Tapti Rivers.
+One of the most important places of worship for the Hindu community, Omkareshwar Temple, which is dedicated to Lord Shiva is situated on the banks of the Narmada River in the Khandwa district of Madhya Pradesh.

 Another interesting thing about this holy river is that according to legends, it descended straight from the sky upon the orders of Lord Shiva.
 Also, it is a popular belief that just the sight of this holy river can purify the human soul.